Shine the Light

 Shine the Light Campaign

-Shine the Light is NYSCAA’s annual tribute during Community Action Month (each May) that shines a spotlight on the people who are the heart and soul of Community Action.
-While Community Action Month raises awareness of the network’s broad impact, Shine the Light goes deeper—inviting CAA staff themselves to share the firsthand stories that illustrate the creativity, compassion, and perseverance happening every day in communities across New York State.
+Shine the Light is NYSCAA’s annual tribute during Community Action Month each May, created to honor the people who are the heart of Community Action.
+While Community Action Month highlights the impact of the broader network, Shine the Light gives us the opportunity to pause and hear directly from the staff doing the work every day in communities across New York State.

 Why Shine the Light Matters

-• Elevating Voices: We give CAA employees a platform to tell their own stories—whether they’re direct‑service staff, program managers, or behind‑the‑scenes coordinators.
+• Elevating Voices: We give CAA staff a platform to tell their own stories in their own words.

 How It Works

-1. Call for Stories: We invite any CAA staff member to submit a 150–300‑word personal narrative about their role or a colleague’s impact.
+1. Call for Stories: CAA staff are invited to submit a short personal story about their work, their journey, or the impact they have seen through Community Action.

 Laurel Polttila, Joint Council for Economic Opportunity (JCEO)